ScotRob77/mountain-top-guides/README.md

 * A blog offering advice and tips for the hill walking community.
 * A page for customers to upload their own pictures taken on trips with Mountain Top Guides.

+# Typography and color scheme
+* I want fonts that are clear and easy to read so used Roboto for headings and Nunito for main text from [Google Fonts](https://www.Fonts.google.com)
+* I wanted a clear, clean color scheme so opted for blue background with a white text.

 # Testing
 * I tested that this page works on Chrome and Edge.
 * I confirmed that this project is responsive and works on all screen sizes using the dev tools available on Chrome and Edge.